 Metal Mesh, Leather or Canvas Cut Resistant Gloves

 Cut-resistant gloves are made of different materials depending on the task and needs of the wearer.
 Metal mesh, canvas, or leather gloves provide protection against cuts and burns.
 Leather or canvas can also protect against long-lasting high temperatures.
-OSHA goes further discusses these types of gloves in its PPE manual, p.
-23.
+OSHA goes further discusses these types of gloves on pg.
+23 of its PPE manual.

 For more information on materials used in cut-resistant gloves, see our post Materials Used In Cut Resistant Gloves.

 Aluminized cut resistant gloves are outstanding for protecting against heat and cold.
 The synthetic materials they provide make them reflective and insulating.
 They often require a special insert to allow for this, however.
 And, an additional wool glove liner material provides comfort and additional warmth.

 These types of cut-resistant gloves meet the 3 ANSI/ISEA Abrasion Level and are well suited for tasks that include exposure to heat, flames, and sparks.
 So, they are ideal for metalworking, blacksmithing, and especially work in industrial foundries.

 Aramid Fiber Cut Resistant gloves

 Aramid fiber cut resistant gloves offer great cut protection and also protect against heat and cold